-The Pre-College Drama Program’s rigorous, conservatory style challenges and pushes students in a way that makes them hungry for more.
-The length and depth of the summer conservatory-style program immerses students in a way that shorter programs don’t allow.
-This total immersion can lead to a stronger resolve to pursue a career in theatre, helping students to understand the work involved and providing a clear picture of what the future holds, or, for students less sure of their career path, propose a wider liberal arts program where students can explore other options in the college careers.
+Pre-College Drama introduces high school students to rigorous, conservatory style challenges.
+The length and depth of the summer conservatory-style program can lead to a stronger resolve to pursue a career in theater, helping students to understand the work involved and providing a clear picture of what the future holds.
+Or, students may discover that they value a wider, liberal arts undergraduate experience, where they could explore other options/college careers.

-Since the Pre-College Drama Program focuses on the audition process rather than a production, students enter college auditions with a repertoire of monologues and songs, as well as the skills needed to find material appropriate for their age and type.
-The opportunity for students to hone their pieces with nationally acclaimed faculty and perform a mock audition, for which they receive constructive feedback, gives the students a clear idea of their strengths and weaknesses, allowing them to continue the work begun at Carnegie Mellon, with more focus and specificity to increase their chances on the college audition circuit.
-The design/production experience offers the same advantages, giving such a close approximation of the demands of a BFA conservatory program, that students would know by the final interview if their interest and work habits were strong enough for a conservatory program.
+Pre-College Drama focuses on the audition process rather than a production, which allows students to enter the college application/audition process with a repertoire of monologues and songs, as well as the skills needed to find material appropriate for their age and type.
+The opportunity for students to hone their pieces with nationally acclaimed faculty and perform a mock audition, for which they receive constructive feedback, gives the students a clear idea of their strengths and weaknesses, allowing them to continue the work begun at Carnegie Mellon with focus and specificity.
+The design/production experience offers the same advantages, giving such a close approximation of the demands of a conservatory program, that students would know by the final interview if their interest and work habits were strong enough for a conservatory experience.

-Students are expected to fulfill all the requirements of the program in which they are enrolled, including, without limitation: attending and participating in all classes; completing all assigned coursework, homework, projects, exams and any other program requirements.
+Students are expected to fulfill all the requirements of the program in which they're enrolled, including, without limitation: attending and participating in all classes; completing all assigned coursework, homework, projects, exams and any other program requirements.

 Optional workshops and Master’s classes are held in the evenings, Monday through Thursday.
 Weekends are intended for homework, independent rehearsal and Student Life activities.

-Please remember that there is an academic component to the Pre-College Drama Program.
+Please remember that there's an academic component to Pre-College Drama.
 Students from all options are required to take Dramatic Literature.

-The Acting curriculum includes classes in acting, voice and speech, movement, audition techniques, styles acting Shakespeare and dramatic literature, with a choice of one courses in playwriting, directing, acting for the camera, tap and improvisation available as electives.
+The Acting curriculum includes classes in acting, voice and speech, movement, audition techniques, acting Shakespeare and dramatic literature, with a choice of one course in playwriting, directing, acting for the camera, tap and improvisation available as electives.